 843 Secondary Practicum for Doctoral Students (1–4).
 Practicum is designed to enhance knowledge and skills in teaching.
 Student must be involved in teaching a two- or three-credit course.
 Co-teaching a course may satisfy this requirement.

 851 Causal Modeling and Structural Equations (3).
 Prerequisite, BIOS 545.
 Permission of the instructor.
-This seminar is designed to refine a wide range of research skills in health behavior and health education by using data collected by others.
+This seminar is designed to refine a wide range of research skills in health behavior by using data collected by others.
 Three seminar hours per week.

 860 Research Proposal Development (3).
 Restricted to doctoral students in department.
 Integration and application of detailed components of research methods to preparation and writing of a research grant proposal.
 Introduction to proposal submission and review process for various funding agencies.